 - If your cat has been missing more than 1 week (or if you’re not sure you want on-site assistance), schedule a phone or email consultation.
-If you first purchase a consultation and later purchase on-site assistance, the cost of the consultation (up to $200) will be deducted from the on-site services fee.
+If you first purchase a consultation and later purchase on-site assistance, the cost of the consultation (up to the cost of a Basic Consultation) will be deducted from the on-site services fee.

 - If you cannot afford a consultation or on-site assistance, check out these low cost and free lost pet resources.

 When a cat is lost away from home or from an unfamiliar location, they are consider a “displaced cat”.
 Cats are most often lost away from home at the vet’s office, while on vacation, from a friend’s house or even from a new home.
 Occasionally a cat will be unknowingly transported away from home in or on someone’s vehicle or in a piece of furniture removed from the house.
 When an outdoor-access cat is lost in a strange location, they may act more like an escaped indoor-only cat.

 In a displaced cat case, I provide an initial phone consultation so that you are doing everything you can to locate your cat immediately.
 Then I come on-site as soon as possible (often the next day) and conduct a 2-3 hour search to check out the most likely spots in the area where they might be hiding.